Psychopath or Psycho?

-They are found in every walk of life, and are especially successful in competitive professions – in part because they are ruthless, manipulative and can be willfully destructive if they think it will benefit them.
+They are found in every walk of life, and are especially successful in competitive professions – in part because they are ruthless, manipulative and can be wilfully destructive if they think it will benefit them.

 They are well aware of the difference between right and wrong – they just do not care.

-A quick example of the difference between a psychopath and a normal person is illustrated by a straightforward brain imaging test performed by Robert Hare.
+A quick example of the difference between a psychopath and a normal person is illustrated by a straightforward brain imaging test performed by Dr Hare.
 Different parts of the brain react to words or images, depending on the emotional content.

 Tree vs Rape